royalmadrid/investopedia/README.md

 # investopedia
-Future Works Series - All About Investing
+Future Works  - All About Investing